jonathannard/Red-Portals/README.md

-The goal of this repository is to raise awareness about the vulnerabilities that attackers may exploit using "Evil Portals" — captive portals designed to mimic legitimate login systems on open access points (APs).
+The goal of this repository is to raise awareness about the vulnerabilities that attackers may exploit using "Evil Portals" — captive portals designed to mimic legitimate login systems on open access points (APs) or otherwise.
 By providing realistic examples and explanations of how these systems operate, this repository aims to:

 1. **Educate network administrators and developers** about potential risks.
 2. **Demonstrate the importance of securing wireless networks** against